systemd/systemd/docs/PORTABLE_SERVICES.md

    distribution's documentation.

-Note that images created by tools such as `debootstrap`, `dnf --installroot=` or `mkosi` generally qualify for all of the above in one way or another.
+Note that images created by tools such as `debootstrap`, `dnf --installroot=` or `mkosi` generally satisfy all of the above.
 If you wonder what the most minimal image would be that complies with the requirements above, it could consist of this:

 ```
 /usr/bin/minimald                            # a statically compiled binary